How high can a garden fence be?

 A few final tips…

 The key to creating an oasis of calm in your garden is to work with what you have!
-If you’ve closed up your garden with taller fences for privacy, you might need to get a little creative to make sure the space still feels open and welcoming.
+If you’ve closed up your garden with taller fences for privacy, but your garden is still feeling a little overlooked, then check out this blog for more hints and tips on how to make an overlooked garden more private.
 If you’re sticking with the standard 2-metre garden fence, then why not use outdoor furniture to create some sheltered seating — you could even build a summer house or garden shed for maximum privacy!

 Can a well-kept garden increase your property’s value?
 Find out in: ‘What adds value to a house’.